dlccyes/CollegeNotes/docs/UIUCNotes/CS425 Distributed Systems.md

             - eventually will select a leader
             - irl, normally a few seconds, worst-case 30s
 - Zookeeper
-    - centralized system for mainting config info
+    - centralized system for maintaining config info
     - Paxos variant called ZAB (Zookeeper Atomic Broadcast)
-    - need a leader
+    - needs a leader
     - each server chooses the next highest id
     - election
         - the one with the highest id becomes the leader